henebb/ExcelToGherkinExample/README.md

 ﻿Excel to Gherking Scenario Outline Example
 ==========================================

+...or Excel to SpecFlow.
+But Gherkin is the language used :-)

-An Excel Add-in to easily create a pretty layout from an Excel selection to a Scenario Outline example.
+Anyway, an Excel Add-in to easily create a pretty layout from an Excel selection to a Scenario Outline example.

 ![Quick start](https://raw.github.com/henebb/ExcelToGherkinExample/master/Quick.png)